 Putting the final polish on a screenplay is an amazing accomplishment.
 But just make sure you’ve created your best work.
 As they say, you only get one chance to make a good first impression – That same thinking applies to screenwriting.

 You only get one chance to grab the attention of a potential actor or department head who may or may not decide to help you with your project.
-You might get some benefit from this screenwriting resource (It’s my own) – The Indie Producer’s Guide To Writing Screenplays That Sell
+You might get some benefit from The Indie Producer’s Guide To Writing Screenplays That Sell